But sometimes in the quest to make Christmas special and well, Christmasy, we overdo.

 – Lunch or dinner at Pizano’s which we have never done.
 Every single year we head to the city for a Christmas visit, we always, ALWAYS say, “let’s eat at Pizano’s!” but then we always, ALWAYS end up eating at the McDonald’s under the El on Wabash.
 THIS YEAR IT WILL HAPPEN.
 Or I will throw a huge hissy fit in the lobby of the McDonald’s on Wabash under the El.
 Which might be fun too.

 Or probably not.

-I hear these people talk about how they get into their family truckster, wearing their down vests and flannel, drinking their Starbucks and head into the “country” (aka the northern suburbs) to find a tree.
-And maybe hit a reindeer farm on their way back home.
+I hear these people talk about how they get into their family truckster, wearing their down vests and flannel, drinking their Starbucks, and head into the “country” (aka the northern suburbs) to find a tree and go to a reindeer farm on their way back home.

 And it sounds so magical!

 But inevitably, this is how it would roll in our household:

 – the five-year-old decides this is the morning she wants to stop wearing pants.

 – the 13-year-old decides that she will not wear a coat because no one else in her class does.
 And she knows the exact temperature at the tree farm, and it won’t be cold enough to foresee wearing a coat.